vectorstain/NY_YellowTaxi_Analytics/README.md

 * Data from spreadsheets or scraped from the web/pdfs might not be
 * Find data type of each column - continuous, categorical (ordinal or nominal), or date
 * Rearrange column order in a sensible manner - categorical first, continuous last.
 Group common variables together.

+## Research
+Beginning in March 2020, New York City faced an unprecedented public health crisis as most of the City's economy paused to slow the spread of COVID-19.
+This report summarizes the effects of the COVID-19 pause on TLC-regulated industries from March 15 – June 30, 2020, as most passengers stayed home.
+The report also describes the measures TLC took to help including utilizing drivers as part of the City food relief program and also connect drivers with other available government support.

+Due to COVID-19 and its impact on the daily operations of small businesses, TLC granted smaller bases an extension on trip record submissions.
+This report only includes trip and trip-related data from Yellow Taxi, Street-Hail Livery and High Volume For-Hire Services.

 # Univariate vs Bivariate and Graphical vs Non-Graphical